syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/switch/how-to/customize-the-appearance-of-a-switch.md

 ---
 layout: post
-title: Welcome to Syncfusion Essential ##Platform_Name##
+title: Customize The Appearance Of A Switch in ##Platform_Name## Switch Component
-description: Learn here all about Customize The Appearance Of A Switch of Syncfusion Essential ##Platform_Name## widgets based on HTML5 and jQuery.
+description: Learn here all about Customize The Appearance Of A Switch in Syncfusion ##Platform_Name## Switch component and more.
 platform: ej2-asp-core-mvc
 control: Customize The Appearance Of A Switch
 publishingplatform: ##Platform_Name##